 2. Fixed ETF Costs:

 We have tried to make the pricing on ETF white label as transparent as possible.
 In our own experience, the pricing typically involves some sort of fixed element, with a million footnotes highlighting random “nickel and dime” costs.
 Well, when you add up the nickels and dimes they end up being material costs.
-So, our fixed costs estimate internalizes and underwrites everything into one simple figure.
+So, our fixed costs estimate internalizes and underwrites everything into one simple figure (if you want a more detailed assessment, reach out).

 3. Initial Variable ETF Costs: